LedgerHQ/xpub-scan/README.md

 The files are saved as `<xpub>.json` and `<xpub>.html`.

+Note: `--save stdout` can be used to display the JSON instead of saving the files.

 ## Usage 2.
 Check Address Against Xpub

 *Check if an address has been derived from a master public key.*